andmb20/Copy-Youtube/README.md

-# Copy Google with HTML and CSS
+# Copy Youtube with HTML and Tailwind

 This is an educational project where I just copy Google's interface and add a Dark Mode with Javascript.